pawanchinnu17/Zoological_classification/README.md

-# 🧠 Animal Species Classification using XGBoost
+# 🧠 Zoological Classification Using Machine Learning

 A machine learning project that classifies animals into biological classes based on physical and behavioral traits like “milk,” “legs,” and “feathers” — using only binary inputs and the powerful XGBoost algorithm.